ethereum/consensus-specs/tests/core/pyspec/README.md

 ## Building

-Building the pyspec is simply: `python setup.py build` (or `pip install .`, but beware that ignored files will still be copied over to a temporary dir, due to pip issue 2195).
+To build the pyspec: `python setup.py build`
+ (or `pip install .`, but beware that ignored files will still be copied over to a temporary dir, due to pip issue 2195).
 This outputs the build files to the `./build/lib/eth2spec/...` dir, and can't be used for local test running.
 Instead, use the dev-install as described below.